 Expectations: Shorter touring day.
 Standing and walking for moderate periods of time during museum visits or city tours.
-Walking typically on flat terrain; stairways sometimes without handrails; elevators stones, city hills, stairs sometimes available.
+Walking typically on flat terrain; stairways sometimes difficult terrain (e.g. cobblewithout handrails: elevators sometimes available.

 Appropriate for: Travelers in good health with overall good mobility, and who are comfortable participating in at least three hours of activity.